purveshmakode24/blog/_posts/2019-12-13-working-with-forks.md

 A fork is a exact replica of a repository that you manage.
 Forks let you make changes to a project without affecting the owner's repository.
 You can fetch updates from or submit changes to the owner's repository with pull requests.
 In other words when we love someone else's repository and would like to have it in our GitHub account, we fork it so that we can work with it separately.

+> Note: Here owner's repository refers to the original repository or upstream repository.

 #### What is a pull request?